Patrick Mahomes throws for 331 yards, Derek Carr hurt as Chiefs shut down Saints for 26-13 victory

 The Saints promptly marched 65 yards with Foster Moreau’s TD catch getting them within 16-13 with 14:16 to play.

-After the Chiefs stopped the Saints on fourth down, they tacked on another field goal with 3:03 left.
+After the Chiefs stopped the Saints on fourth down, they tacked on another field goal with 3:03 left to put away the game.

+“It’s pretty cool to get the band back together,” said Smith-Schuster, who is also back with the Chiefs after a couple of years spent in New England.
+“Man, I’m telling you, there is no place like this.
+What we have here is special.
+It’s unreal.”

 Tay-Tay returns